 Vote by post

-It is now too late to apply for a postal vote for the elections taking place on 2 May.
-The deadline to do so was 5pm on Wednesday 17 April.
+It is now too late to apply for a postal vote for the 4 July General Election, the deadline to do so was 5pm on Wednesday 19 June.
+You can still apply for a proxy vote

 If you’re going to be away on election day or don't want to attend the polling station, you can register for a postal vote instead.
 The deadline for making an application for a postal vote is 5pm, 11 working days before polling day.
 You can however apply for a postal vote at any time during the year.